Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/18.%20Optional%20Mods.png)

 After you have activated all the respective integration mods be sure to sort your load order before you begin playing.
-Simply press the sort button directly above your plugins to sort all of your plugins!
+Simply press the sort button directly above your right panel to sort all of your plugins!

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/11.%20LOOT.png)